OWASP/www-policy/operational/mailing-list.md

 ## Membership

 Participating in Mailing Lists is a privilege which can be revoked at any time and without notice.
-Generally anyone can join most every Mailing List in the owasp.org domain with two exceptions: (1) the global-board, and (2) leaders lists.
+Generally, anyone can join any mailing list in the owasp.org domain with two exceptions: (1) the global-board, and (2) leaders lists.

 The community can locate all OWASP Mailing Lists (groups) at [https://groups.google.com/a/owasp.org/](https://groups.google.com/a/owasp.com/).
 There visitors can view historical conversations on public lists, search lists and content, where applicable join a list, and control their email settings.
 Google makes a best effort to deliver email from Mailing Lists, but users may need to configure their inbox and spam filter/folder to ensure expected timely delivery of messages.
 The OWASP Foundation is not responsible for delivery or delays associated of content from Mailing Lists.

 Membership can be requested and either the Group Owner(s) or Group Manager(s) shall grant membership to a Mailing List within seven business days of the request provided the requestor meets the membership requirements, if any.

-Users of OWASP Mailing Lists shall use their real life identity and anonymous unverified identities are prohibited.
+Users of OWASP Mailing Lists shall use their real-life identity and anonymous unverified identities are prohibited.
 Upon request, Members of Mailing Lists, shall provide within seven days of said request, proof of identity to Group Owner(s).
-Failure to provide adequate credititals for proof of identity will result in the Member being removed then banned from all OWASP Mailing Lists, and at the sole discretion of the Group Owner(s), all content posted by the Member being permanently removed.
+Failure to provide adequate credentials for proof of identity will result in the Member being removed then banned from all OWASP Mailing Lists, and at the sole discretion of the Group Owner(s), all content posted by the Member being permanently removed.

 Egregious single or repeated violations of the Code of Conduct shall result in a member being suspended or banned from Mailing Lists.
 Suspension or banning members is at the sole decision of the Executive Director.

-With regard to the two Controlled owasp.org lists, following are their additional membership requirements:
+Regarding the two controlled owasp.org lists, following are their additional membership requirements:

 **Global-board**.
 Membership of this Mailing List is controlled to only include current Board members, recently elected incoming Board Members, the Executive Director, and Chief Financial Officer of the Foundation.
 While membership is controlled, all content posted to this mail list is public for anyone on the internet to read.